odoo/owl/doc/qweb.md

 or an object (the current item will be the current key).

-In addition to the name passed via t-as, `t-foreach` provides a few other variables for various data points (note: `$as` will be replaced by the name passed to `t-as`):
+In addition to the name passed via t-as, `t-foreach` provides a few other variables for various data points (note: `$as` will be replaced with the name passed to `t-as`):

 - `$as_value`: the current iteration value, identical to `$as` for lists and